TimDorand/timotheeblog/content/en/posts/thf-radio-shows.md

 ### Sacred Drums & Percussions - May 4th 2025

 Today's episode explores sacred drums and percussions from various traditions.
 We'll listen to spiritual and meditative pieces featuring artists like Gabrielle Roth & The Mirrors, Hearn Gadbois, and others who blend traditional percussion with contemporary expressions.
+They all inspire me because of the energy of their music.
+I'm really passionnate about how the simple rhythms can really create this groove and make you dance.
+Here's a brief introduction to the artists featured in this selection.

+- Hearn Gadbois is a master percussionist known for his work with sacred and meditative music.
+He specializes in Middle Eastern and North African frame drums, bringing ancient rhythmic traditions into contemporary spiritual practice.

+- Chinmaya Dunster is a British musician who has dedicated his life to creating music that bridges Eastern and Western traditions.
+After studying Indian classical music in the 1970s, he combines sarod, guitar, and various percussion instruments to create contemplative, spiritual soundscapes.

+- Gabrielle Roth (1941-2012) was an American dancer, musician, and movement pioneer who created the 5Rhythms movement meditation practice.
+Her band, The Mirrors, combines world music influences with trance-inducing rhythms to create meditative soundscapes.

+- Cyro Baptista is a Brazilian percussionist and composer known for his innovative approach to percussion and world music.
+His unique style blends traditional Brazilian rhythms with contemporary jazz and experimental sounds.

+- OZO is a contemporary Afro-funk ensemble that draws inspiration from West African percussion traditions.
+Their music combines traditional African rhythms with modern electronic elements.

+- Carly Barton is a contemporary percussionist and composer known for her meditative approach to rhythm and her exploration of sacred drumming traditions from various cultures.

 | #  | Track Title                          | Artist                                |
 |----|--------------------------------------|---------------------------------------|